Some of the offers on this page may have expired.

 Upgrading to an unsecured card

 After using your secured card responsibly for a while, your credit score should start to rise.
 The progress happens most quickly if you keep your balances low and make your payments on time.
-Once you’ve achieved at least a “good” credit score (FICO or VantageScore of 700 or greater), you can begin shopping around for an unsecured card, where you’ll find higher rewards rates and greater sign-up bonuses.
+Once you’ve achieved a good credit score (FICO or VantageScore of 670 or greater), you can think about shopping around for an unsecured card that might offer better rewards programs and lower fees.

 When it comes to going about your upgrade, you have a few options.
 Some credit cards have both a secured and unsecured version.
 If that’s the case with your secured card, you may be able to simply call the customer service line and ask to upgrade for free.
 Some issuers may even allow you to upgrade to a variety of unsecured cards while keeping the same account.
 Keep in mind that you may not be eligible for the new card’s sign-up bonus if you’re upgrading from a secured card.

 The other option is to apply for an additional card instead of upgrading your existing account.
-You have more options to explore credit cards from other issuers this way.
+With cards for fair credit and beyond, you have more options to explore credit cards from other issuers this way.
 However, your credit may take a temporary dip since the new account will decrease your average age of accounts.

 Once approved for a new card, you can either keep your secured card open or cancel it.
 If your secured card comes with fees, such as a maintenance or inactivity fee, it may be a good idea to cancel it.
-Otherwise, there’s no harm in keeping it open but dormant to add to the length of your credit history (15 percent of your credit score).
+Otherwise, there’s no harm in keeping it open for the occasional small purchase to add to the length of your credit history (15 percent of your credit score).

 Things to consider before you apply for a secured card